Typhoon Kalmaegi (2014)

+Typhoon Kalmaegi, known in the Philippines as Typhoon Luis, was the 22nd depression and the 15th named storm of the 2014 typhoon season.
+Kalmaegi was the first storm to make landfall over the Philippines since Typhoon Rammasun, two months prior.
+The storm caused flooding in Southeast Asia during mid-September.
+Kalmaegi started as a disturbance near Palau that could become a tropical cyclone in the next few days.
+JTWC would designate it to Tropical Depression 15W.
+PAGASA also named the system Luis as the 11th named storm inside PAR.
+Environmental conditions became more conducive for intensification, which allowed 15W to intensify into a tropical storm and attained the name Kalmaegi.
+On September 13, the storm intensified into a Category-1 typhoon as it moved through open warm waters.
+Around 17:00 PHT (09:00 UTC) on September 14, the eye of Kalmaegi made landfall in the coastal town of Divilacan, Isabela, bringing gusty winds and heavy rains in the area.

+Shortly after landfall, Kalmaegi was downgraded to a severe tropical storm while JTWC maintained a Category-1 typhoon.
+On September 15, Kalmaegi left the responsibility as it headed for Southern China where it intensified back to a typhoon.
+Kalmaegi made landfall in Hainan Island as a high-end Category-1 typhoon.
+Kalmaegi rapidly weakened to a large tropical storm as it continued to move in a westward direction.
+Both agencies classified Kalmaegi as a tropical depression and dissipated on September 18.

 Meteorological history

 On September 10, a tropical disturbance formed northeast of Palau with a possibility of becoming a tropical cyclone in the next few days.
 Later the same day, the JTWC had reported that it had intensified into a tropical depression, giving it the designation "15W".
 Early on September 12, the JMA started to track 15W as a tropical depression.
 In the same time, PAGASA had issued their first advisories on the storm, naming it as Tropical Depression Luis.
 As Luis entered a more conducive environment, it steadily intensified into a tropical storm and was named Kalmaegi by the JMA later that day and the JTWC followed suit on the same day.
 The storm entered an area of warm waters as the JMA upgraded it to a typhoon, while JTWC upgraded it to a category 1 typhoon late on September 13.
 Kalmaegi made landfall over Cagayan early the next day, as it start to interact with land and weakened to a tropical storm.
 On September 15, Kalmaegi entered the South China Sea and intensified again.
 The typhoon reached its peak strength while making its second landfall over Hainan Island.
 Kalmaegi rapidly weakened to a large tropical storm as it continued to move in a westward direction.
 Both agencies classified Kalmaegi as a tropical depression.
 Later that day, both agencies announced that Kalmaegi had dissipated.